1,000+ Opportunities

 Feel free to look up specific properties listed as National Historic Landmarks or properties listed in the National Register of Historic Places using these sites.
 NPS & Historic Preservation National Register of Historic Places Preserving America's Heritage National Historic Landmarks Program Last updated: August 29, 2024

-Based on current listing details, eligibility includes: State and Tribal Historic Preservation Offices, Certified Local Governments, special district governments, and nonprofits for historic preservation projects Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: State and Tribal Historic Preservation Offices, Certified Local Governments, special district governments, and nonprofits for historic preservation projects.
+Confirm the full requirements in the official notice before applying.